kubernetes-hy/kubernetes-hy.github.io/data/part-3/3-gke-features.md

 <exercise name='Exercise 3.09: Sensible processes'>

-  Set sensible resource limits for the ping / pong and main applications.
+  Set sensible resource limits for the "Ping-pong" and "Log output" applications.
 The exact values are not important.
 Test what works.

 </exercise>